DECOLONIAL VISUAL CULTURES IN THE AGE OF THE CAPITALOCENE

 The Center for Creative Ecologies runs an ongoing reading group, which in Winter and Spring 2017 will look at a range of texts critically addressing extraction.
 More information on the reading group, which is open to students and faculty, can be found here.

-Saturday, March 11 Visit the Harrisons’ Future Garden (with Newton Harrison), and the Amah Mutsun Relearning Program research garden (with Rick Flores and members of the Amah Mutsun Tribal Band), Arboretum, UC Santa Cruz
+Saturday, March 11: Visit the Harrisons’ Future Garden (with Newton Harrison), and the Amah Mutsun Relearning Program research garden (with Rick Flores, Research Associate for the Amah Mutsun Land Trust, and Eleanor Castro, an Elder of the Amah Mutsun Tribal Band).

 SPRING QUARTER (March 24 – April 3, 2017)